Analyzing the quantum approximate optimization algorithm: ans\"atze, symmetries, and Lie algebras: Implications for the free ansatz

-The second step relies on general arguments which establish that reachable unitaries can be obtained in a finite number of layers both for the standard and the free ansatz.
-In particular, for the standard generators from Eq.~\eqref{eq:std}, any unitary in $\exp(\gstd)$ can be described as a product $\prod_{\ell=1}^L \exp(-i\theta_{\ell m} H_m) \exp(-i\theta_{\ell p} H_p)$ with a finite depth $L$, which also implies that the ground state can be obtained in a finite depth.
-All this follows from general results in control theory on the so-called order of generation \cite{lowenthal1971,silvaleite1991,dalessandro2002}.
-It is also known that $2L$ needs to be greater or equal to the dimension of the generated \DLA in order to reach all unitaries in $\exp(\gstd)$~\cite{larocca2021theory,kiani2020learning}, but we lack a general upper bound on $L$ (as a sufficient $L$ to reach all generated unitaries depends on the particular generators).
-In addition, these arguments neglect that the ground state could possibly be reached with a much smaller depth.
-Analog arguments apply for the free-mixer case.
-At least we conclude that an infinite depth is not required in the free-mixer ansatz as compared to the usual convergence argument for QAOA \cite{herrman2022multi,farhi2014quantum}, while not contradicting results on reachability deficits for QAOA~\cite{akshay2020reachability} which apply to a fixed number of layers.
+The length of the products required to obtain all reachable unitaries has to be greater or equal to the dimension of the generated \DLA \cite{lowenthal1971,silvaleite1991,larocca2021theory,kiani2020learning}, but we lack general upper bounds as they depend on the particular generators.
+These arguments neglect that the target ground state could possibly be reached with a much smaller depth.
+By combining our three ingredients for the free-mixer ansatz, we can at least rule out an infinite depth as compared to the usual convergence argument for QAOA \cite{herrman2022multi,farhi2014quantum}, while not contradicting results on reachability deficits for QAOA~\cite{akshay2020reachability} which apply to a fixed number of layers.
+Initial results beyond the free ansatz are discussed at the end of Sec.~\ref{sec:lie:hierarchy}.